Unexpected Joshua Tree: Super Bloom Hiking At An Unusual National Park

 What is a Joshua Tree?

 Located halfway between Los Angeles and Phoenix, Joshua Tree National Park is actually extremely accessible.
 Its southern entrance is just off I-10 in the Coachella Valley, and its northern entrances are accessible from Highway 62 in Yucca Valley and 29 Palms.
-Many people add a Joshua Tree day trip to a Palm Springs getaway or when they do the Coachella music festival.
+Many people add a Joshua Tree day trip to a Palm Springs getaway or when they do the Coachella music festival, usually held in April.

 Drive time to Joshua tree from major Southwest destinations is as follows: